DIPlib/diplib/doc/src/PyDIP/differences.md

 - `dip::StringSet`: a set of strings (`{'foo', 'bar'}`).

+- `dip::VertexInteger` and `dip::VertexFloat`: a tuple or other enumerable.

+Classes used only as output arguments, and not of the types described above, are either bound directly, or converted to a `namedtuple` if the class' functionality is not useful within Python.
+All simple structs used as output arguments are treated this way.
+`dip::VertexInteger` and `dip::VertexFloat` are also named tuples.

 By using named arguments, it is quite simple to set only needed arguments, and leave all others with their default values.
 All arguments that have a default value in C++ have the same default value in Python.